-Regulation: NESHAP Air Emissions Regulation Description/Standard Implementation 40 CFR 61, Subpart I Radionuclide emissions of ambient Compliance with this standard will be air particulates from federal demonstrated through measurement of (ARAR in ROD facilities other than U.S. Nuclear radionuclide air particulate concentrations at site [USACE 1998a]) Regulatory Commission (NRC) or excavation area perimeters and through the use licensees shall not exceed those of the USEPA computer code CAP88PC and/or amounts that would cause any measurement of radionuclide air concentrations at member of the public to receive an critical receptor locations in accordance with effective dose equivalent in excess 40 CFR 61.107(b).
-USEPA concurrence is of 10 mrem/year exclusive of required to use environmental measurements to radon. show compliance at receptor locations.
+(NESHAP) Air Emissions at the SLDS Regulation: NESHAP Air Emissions Regulation Regulation Description/Standard Implementation 40 CFR 61, Subpart I Radionuclide emissions of ambient Compliance with this standard will be air particulates from federal demonstrated through measurement of (ARAR in ROD facilities other than U.S. Nuclear radionuclide air particulate concentrations at site [USACE 1998a]) Regulatory Commission (NRC) or excavation area perimeters and through the use licensees shall not exceed those of the USEPA computer code CAP88PC and/or measurement of radionuclide air concentrations at critical receptor locations in accordance with required to use environmental measurements to show compliance at receptor locations.